Quick Links

 6. Provide programs that are within the range of abilities of each camper.

 The program is offered through the Therapeutic Recreation program that is housed in our department.
 College students from a variety of academic programs participate in the course, especially in Therapeutic Recreation, Special Education, Child and Family Studies, and Psychology.
 This 14 week course is devoted to facilitating the students’ understanding of working with children with disabilities before actually conducting the week long Camp Koinonia experience.
+RSM 326 is a Vol Core course meeting the Engaged Inquiry component

 The Clyde M. York, 4-H Training Center is an accessible facility located in Crossville, TN.
 Cabins include bunk beds, showers, and restroom facilities.

-The campers and staff will have three hot, well balanced meals daily by the 4-H Center’s cooking staff.
-Breakfast, lunch, and dinner are served in the dining hall where tables are separated by cabin groups.
-Cheering and games are played in order to choose the order in which cabin groups are chosen to get their food.
-Please notify us of any food allergies or dietary restrictions your camper has.
-Unfortunately, 4-H is not always able to accommodate for all food allergies.
-Please be prepared to bring meals and snacks for your camper in the case that we are unable to fully accommodate any food allergies/sensitivities.
+Please notify us of any food allergies or dietary restrictions your camper may follow.
+Unfortunately, 4-H is not always able to accommodate all food allergies.
+Please be prepared to bring meals and snacks for your camper in case we are unable to fully accommodate any food allergies/dietary needs.

-There will be at least one medical personnel on the premises 24 hours a day to administer medications and first aid.
-A medical facility is located within 10 miles of camp.
+There will be at least two medical personnel on the premises 24 hours a day to administer medications and first aid.
+A medical facility is located within 10 miles of the 4-H Center.
 Our medicine administration is run by a team of nurses, med-certified staff, and University of Tennessee nursing students, who will help provide care and administer medications under the supervision of their clinical instructors.
 Each camper’s medicines are carefully sorted, labeled, and distributed on time.
-Please bring your camper’s medications in their original bottles with instructions on how to administer them, what dosage, how often, and specific times to be administered.

 Camp Koinonia Assistantship